Research and Publications: Exploring Cultural and Social Narratives

 My academic journey explores the intersections of culture, politics, and identity through diverse research projects.
 From Chinese cinema to indigenous martial performances, my work seeks to deepen understanding and foster meaningful connections.

-Through this research, I explore questions such as:
+Through this research, I explore key questions such as:

 *Explore the Chinese films analyzed in this research, showcasing cinema's role in reflecting early 20th-century societal and cultural dynamics.
 [Discover the Films Here]